ricyraj/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 Realtime Quote window variables are optional, but they are required for this feature to work properly.
 ```
+Using d,t is more efficient over u,g as 1 step less in conversion and should be preferred if available.

 ### 2) History format in json message
 Parse a history data JSON string that is used to backfill a Ticker